PeterHuang1325/CXR_Mislabel/README.md

-# Robust Federated MRI Segmentation
+# Chest X-Ray Pneumonia classification
 In this repo, we provide an experiment on CXR dataset(Chest X-Ray) with mislabeled data featuring:

 - **Pneumonia** binary classification problem